Geldrop Castle: Van Horne Geldrop

 Maria's half brother Amand I van Horne managed both lordships for their owners.
 Amand van Horne (?-1617) was a natural son of Martin van Horne and Catherine de Hornes.
 In 1609 he was legitimized, and authorized to hold the Lordship of Geldrop.
 Amandus I lived at Geldrop.
 At the time the keep still stood.
 In 1616 Amandus renovated the outer bailey, creating the core of the current castle.
 The central part is the high house with stepped gables marked with anchor plates depicting the year 1616.
 During the Eighty Years' War (1568-1648) Amandus I van Horne fought on the royalist side.
 He married Barbara de Jeude de Chastillon (?-1620).

 Amand II (?-1650), their third son became the next of Lord of Geldrop.
 He rose to a high rank in the Spanish Netherlands army.
 In 1615 he married Isabella della Faille (?-1648).
 For Geldrop Castle, the 1629 fall of 's-Hertogenbosch meant that it came into the front line.
 Its Bishop Michael Ophovius took refuge at Geldrop Castle for two years.
 During these years Peter Paul Rubens visited Geldrop Castle several times.
 Rubens was a good friend of Ophovius and made several portraits of the fugitive bishop.

 Amand III (1617-1672) was the oldest son of Amand II.
 He became a priest.
 He was succeeded as lord of Geldrop by his brother Martin Ignatius van Horne (1619-1691).
 Martin did not live at Geldrop, and when the family visited, they stayed on the keep.
 The outer bailey was generally used by the clergy, and served as a cereal storage.
 A clandestine church was situated on the castle grounds.

 O'Donnoghue

 In 1716 John O’Donnoghue became Lord of Geldrop.
-He was succeed by Jan Robert Joseph O'Donnoghue, who decided to sell the lordship in 1768.
+He was succeeded by Jan Robert Joseph O'Donnoghue, who decided to sell the lordship in 1768.